 Polish declension has been discussed in the language acquisition literature as a serious challenge to the dual-route model of morphology, according to which learners must identify a default rule.
-Although we are not aware of this case in the literature on inflectional gaps, the empirical issue is clearly the same.
+In Polish, masculine nouns in the genitive singular (gen.sg.) either take -a or -u suffix, but Dabrowska

-In Polish, masculine nouns in the genitive singular (gen.sg.) either take the -a or -u suffix, but Dąbrowska (2001) shows that neither is the default according to conventional criteria (Marcus practice, so inputs to the MGL system in this experiment are verb stems plus any prefix(es), rather than stems.
+14Whereas in table 2 we collapse prefixal variants of a stem into a single entry, Albright does not mention any such practice, so inputs to the MGL system in this experiment are verb stems plus any prefix(es), rather than stems.

-&lt;sup>14However, it may still be the case that subjective frequencies used by Albright are better predictors of defectivity than the corpus-based frequency norms used here.
+15However, it may still be the case that subjective frequencies used by Albright are better predictors of defectivity than the corpus-based frequency norms used here.